EvelinJoemaa/booktrack/README.md

 # booktrack

 This is a simple booktracking app with VUE and Express.
-It uses plain json array to store notes.
+It uses plain json array to store information about the books users have read. npm
 ## Project management

 [https://www.pivotaltracker.com/n/projects/2633250](https://www.pivotaltracker.com/n/projects/2633250)